-NHS Improvement and the National Quality Board required all NHS Trusts to publish a review of mortality by 31 December 2017.
-View our Trust report.
+NHS Improvement and the National Quality Board requires all NHS trusts to publish a regular review of mortality.

 The policy outlines the process staff should follow when a patient does not attend an appointment in order safely to manage any clinical or safeguarding risks.